NVIDIA Whale Trades Spotted - Benzinga

 What The Experts Say On NVIDIA:

-- Keybanc has decided to maintain their Overweight rating on NVIDIA, which currently sits at a price target of $250.

-- Benchmark downgraded its action to Buy with a price target of $228

-- Wells Fargo has decided to maintain their Overweight rating on NVIDIA, which currently sits at a price target of $250.
+- Susquehanna has decided to maintain their Positive rating on NVIDIA, which currently sits at a price target of $260.

 - BMO Capital has decided to maintain their Outperform rating on NVIDIA, which currently sits at a price target of $300.